kubernetes/kubernetes/docs/getting-started-guides/coreos/azure/README.md

 ## Scaling

-Two single-core minions are certainly not enough for a production system of today, and, as you can see we have one _unassigned_ pod.
+Two single-core minions are certainly not enough for a production system of today, and, as you can see, there is one _unassigned_ pod.
 Let's resize the cluster by adding a couple of bigger nodes.

 You will need to open another terminal window on your machine and go to the same working directory (e.g. `~/Workspace/weave-demos/coreos-azure`).